We are excited to welcome many Eagles to campus for a short-term residential experience, running from March through May!

 First-year students cannot have a car on campus; others may have a car.

 Will the AU Shuttle be operating?

-Please note, though, that Washington Metro Area Transit Authority (WMATA) has suspended the U-Pass program for area university students, so that program is not available.
+Please note, though, that after DC-area universities went largely online due to the pandemic, the Washington Metro Area Transit Authority (WMATA) suspended the U-Pass program for area university students — which typically makes public transportation free for students — so that program is not available at the moment.

 Dining on Campus